Our Story

 Made our debut in the United States, delivering to a wider global audience.

-At Seeds and Hands, we believe good spices start with good practices—respecting the land, valuing the people who grow the food, and staying true to the origins of what we sell.
+At Seeds and Hands, we believe good spices start with good practices, respecting the land, valuing the people who grow the food, and staying honest about where everything comes from.

 Top Picks